mindkin/hourfleet/docs/index.md

 ### What's New?

 We're constantly improving Hourfleet.
 Some improvements are small and barely noticable, while others are large, most typically adding new features that are designed to make your car sharing network the go-to in your area.

-We document all improvements in our [Platform Release Notes](releasenotes.html).
+We document all improvements and fixes in our [Platform Release Notes](releasenotes.html).

+### Need an Improvement?

+Please head over to our [feedback page](https://feedback.hourfleet.com) where you can submit new ideas and track what is coming in the platform road map.